BidhanChandra/Pyrene_Excimer/README.md

 > DOI: [10.1039/d4cp03947e](https://doi.org/10.1039/d4cp03947e)

 The project investigates how conformational diversity in the pyrene dimer governs its excimer fluorescence.
-By combining **TDDFT-based excited-state dynamics** with **unsupervised machine learning**, we reveal distinct structural motifs that dominate the emission process.
+By combining **TDDFT-based excited-state optimization** with **unsupervised machine learning**, we reveal distinct structural motifs that dominate the emission process.

 ---